-Seeing smoke issuing from Captain James Cook’s mouth, Ngāi Tahu chief Te Ihutakura threw water over him to see if his head was burning.
+Seeing smoke issuing from James Cook’s mouth, Ngāi Tahu chief Te Ihutakura is said to have thrown water over him to see if his head was burning.
 He told the Māori with him that if the water put the fire out, the white chief was human.
 If it did not, he was an atua, a demon, and should be killed.
-The water put the pipe out, so it was decided that Cook was a man.
+The water extinguished the pipe, and it was decided that Cook was a man.

 Māori became heavy smokers, usually using pipes, and the habit was not limited by gender or age.
 Smoking by men was taken for granted, and 19th-century Māori women were often painted or photographed with a pipe at a time when smoking by Pākehā women was seen as unacceptable.
 Māori youth and children also smoked, although it is not known how common this was.
 In 1899 the Māori newspaper Te Puke ki Hikurangi commented: